 Most recently, SolAmerica designed and constructed nine solar projects totaling 14.1 MW under an EPC Agreement with Duke and a Power Purchase Agreement (PPA) with Georgia Power under the Renewable Energy Development Initiative (REDI).

-SolAmerica developed, designed and constructed seven solar arrays with NextEra Energy Resources totaling 6 MW.
-All projects are under an EPC agreement with NextEra and a Power Purchase Agreement (PPA) with Georgia Power under the Georgia Power Advanced Solar Initiative (GPASI).
+SolAmerica developed, designed and constructed four solar projects with Constellation Energy totaling 1.978 MW.
+Each of these projects is under an EPC Agreement with Constellation and a Power Purchase Agreement (PPA) with Georgia Power under the Georgia Power Advanced Solar Initiative (GPASI).

 SolAmerica constructed three solar projects with Urban Grid Holdings totaling 3.2 MW.
 All three projects are under an EPC with Urban Grid.
 Electricity generated from the roof top project in New Jersey will be sold to Cinemark under a long-term Power Purchase Agreement (PPA), while the electricity generated from the ground-mounted projects in Allegany County, Maryland will be sold to the County also under a long-term Power Purchase Agreement (PPA).

 The three completed projects are: